Roman Anin

 Roman Aleksandrovich (Note: or Alexandrovich) Anin (Роман Александрович Анин; born 16 December 1986) is a Russian investigative journalist.
 He is one of the founders of the independent iStories outlet and a former journalist for the Russian newspaper Novaya Gazeta.
 The main investigation in which he was involved is the investigation of the Panama Papers.

+The Russian government has stripped Anin of his Russian citizenship for journalism that does not fit the government's narratives.

+Early life

+Anin was born in Moldova.
+He gained Russian citizenship in 2006.

 Career

 Anin's journalistic career began in 2006, in the sports department of the Novaya Gazeta newspaper.
 In 2008, he started working in the investigation department of Novaya Gazeta.
 In 2010, Anin graduated from the MSU Faculty of Journalism, admission to which was connected with the desire to become a football commentator.
 He also studied at the Institute of Oriental Studies of the Russian Academy of Sciences as a Ph.D. candidate in global economics.

 Since 2009, Anin has been working with the International Consortium of Investigative Journalists and the Organized Crime and Corruption Reporting Project.
 He is also teaches students at the Higher School of Economics in Moscow, Russia.
 In 2018–2019, Anin studied under the John S. Knight Journalism Fellowships at Stanford programme.

 In 2020, Anin launched the iStories investigative outlet.
 As part of his investigative activities, he collaborated with Reuters, The Guardian, and the BBC.
 While the main investigation in which Anin was involved is the Panama Papers case, he himself considers his most important investigation to be the investigation into the Russian intelligence generals of the Federal Security Service (FSB).

 On 20 August 2021, Roman Anin, IStories and five journalists were labelled as "foreign agents" in Russia.
 The day before, the Russian messaging app Telegram blocked Anin's account without explaining the reasons.

 On 17 June 2024, a Moscow court issued an arrest warrant for Anin on a charge of spreading "false information" about the Russian armed forces in Ukraine.
 Russia's Interior Ministry added Anin to its wanted list.